top of page

 Ideally the orthotic will hold up your arch and cup your heel so that it will distribute the weight on the bottom of your foot so that there are not any pressure points.
 Now everybody's feet are different so that becomes the hard part.

 TRY ON Ideally you should try on 3-4 different brands of orthotics to see what works the best.
 I know that sounds crazy but there isn't a "magic" orthotic that works for everybody - otherwise there would be like 5 total out there instead of 5000.
 It needs to feel relatively good to start.
-Getting a severe one because it should better for you - (if you won't wear it because it hurts) - does absolutely no good.
+Getting a severe one because it should be better for you - (if you won't wear it because it hurts) - does absolutely no good.

 SIZING That sounds it might be the easy part but it can be a trick.
 Just like any other piece of clothing, the size you wear may vary drastically over numerous brands.
 You need to make sure they fit in your shoes to start.
 If it's a 3/4 insert versus a full length orthotic it might be you take a size larger or smaller based on your arch length.
 Your foot length and your arch length can be different.
 Again trying on is a valuable tool.